 - Does the audit committee understand the company's risk profile and discuss with management the company's policies related to risk assessment and risk management?
-(Note: This is a requirement for NYSE-listed issuers.) - If the audit committee takes on only those risk oversight responsibilities that address the risks inherent in the committee's chartered activities (e.g., financial reporting, fraud, reputation, and certain compliance, technology and other risks), does it collaborate with other board committees and the full board to ensure that significant risks are not missed by the board in its overall risk oversight, such as:
+(Note: This is a requirement for NYSE-listed issuers.) - If the audit committee takes on only those risk oversight responsibilities that address the risks inherent in the committee's chartered activities (e.g., financial reporting, fraud, reputation, and certain compliance, technology and other risks), does it collaborate with other board committees and the full board to ensure that significant risks are not missed by the board in its overall risk oversight, such as cybersecurity, data privacy, compliance and third-party risks? - With respect to risks inherent in the audit committee's charter, does the committee receive periodic updates from management responsible for each of the priority risks?